Dog Lifestyle7 min read

 If you suspect heatstroke:

-2. Apply cool (not ice cold) water to the neck, armpits, and groin
+2. Apply cool (not ice cold) water to their neck, armpits, and groin

-3. Place wet towels on their body -- replace them frequently as they absorb heat
+3. Place wet towels on their body, replacing them frequently as they absorb heat

-Do not use ice water or submerge your dog in ice.
-Extreme cold causes blood vessels to constrict, which actually traps heat in the core.
+Don't use ice water.
+Never submerge a dog in an ice bath.
+Extreme cold causes blood vessels to constrict, which actually traps heat in their core.

 12. Adjust Exercise Intensity

-On hot days, reduce the duration and intensity of exercise.
-A 30-minute game of fetch at noon in July can cause heatstroke in even a healthy, fit dog.
+Reduce duration and intensity on hot days.
+A 30-minute game of fetch at noon in July will trigger heatstroke in a perfectly healthy dog.
+Even Maple has to settle for low-impact games when it gets hot.

 Smart summer exercise:

-• Swim instead of run -- swimming is excellent exercise that keeps body temperature low
+• Swim instead of run (swimming is excellent exercise that keeps body temps low)

-• Play indoor games like hide-and-seek or puzzle toys on the hottest days
+• Play indoor puzzle games on the hottest days

-• Watch for signs of fatigue: slowing down, excessive panting, seeking shade, or lying down during activity
+• Watch for fatigue: slowing down, heavy panting, or lying down mid-walk

 Summer Should Be Fun

-With a little planning and awareness, summer can be one of the most enjoyable seasons for you and your dog.
-The key is being proactive rather than reactive.
-Set up the cooling tools, adjust your schedule, and pay attention to how your dog is handling the heat.
-They cannot tell you they are overheating in words, but they will show you if you know what to look for.
+With a little planning, summer is highly enjoyable for you and your dog.
+You've just got to be proactive.
+Set up the cooling tools, adjust your schedule, and pay attention.
+They can't tell you they're overheating in words.
+But they'll definitely show you if you know what to look for.

 Enjoyed this article?